GeomaticsCaminosUPM/SeismicBuildingExposure/README.md

   \sqrt{\frac{I_t}{I_j}}
   $
   where:
-  - $ I_t $: Inertia in the Z-direction through the center of stiffness.
+  - $I_t$: Inertia in the Z-direction through the center of stiffness.
-  - $ I_j $: Inertia through the center of mass along the axis perpendicular to the calculation direction.
+  - $I_j$: Inertia through the center of mass along the axis perpendicular to the calculation direction.

 - **Radius of Gyration**:
   $
   \sqrt{\frac{I_0}{\text{area}}}
   $
   where:
-  - $ I_0 $: Inertia in the Z-direction through the center of mass.
+  - $I_0$: Inertia in the Z-direction through the center of mass.

 ##### Parameter Limits: